vidstack/captions/README.md

   },
 });

-// You can await the response. parseTextStream(stream, {
+// You can await the parse result. parseTextStream(stream, {
   onCue(cue) {
     // ...